reruo321/Deep-Learning-Practice/003-Initializing-Neural-Network/README.md

 * Add **padding** to list so that it has the same length → convert it into **integer tensor** with the shape (samples, sequence_length).
 Use the layer which can process it as the **1st layer** in the neural network. (**Embedding layer**)
 * **One-hot encoding** the list to convert it into vector with 0 and 1.

+### Creating Neural Network Model
+The example input data is vector, and the label is scalar.
+(0 or 1) It may be one of the simplest problem we would see.
+Anyway, the network that would be nice for this kind of problems is fully connected layer(FCL) using relu activation function.